w8be/usb-ptt-arduino-nano-every/README.md

   "CAT COM": "use new port created for Arduino Nano Every" <br>
 }

-*  Set the port protocol to 'CAT'.
-Name the new SmartSDR CAT port (i.e.,'usbPtt').
-Use the logging function on SmartCAT  for testing.
+* Use the logging function on SmartCAT  for testing.
+* A terminal emulator (i.e.,"Putty") can be used for testing.